-A - Alert fellow residents.
+- A Alert the building and fellow residents.

-L - Listen for instructions.
+- L Listen for instructions.

-M - Move quickly when instructed to evacuate.
+- M Move quickly when instructed to evacuate.

 FIRE AND SMOKE

 • Call 911.
 Provide as much information as possible about the situation such as address, floor, unit number, door temperature (cool or hot to the touch), presence of smoke or flame, trouble breathing, disability, etc.